 This past week Electronic Earth debuted their first 5 short film projects, screening them for their first audience of other emerging filmmakers: The Intercessor (thriller); Hopscotch (comedy); Precipice (sci-fi/thriller); The Liminal (previously titled Gift – sci-fi/thriller); and Samantha (horror).

 4 of the 5 films were production company collaborative projects with each project focusing on a different story type or vision.
 In the case of Hopscotch, the collaboration was with Alexander Osborne and his production company, Life Light Productions.
 With The Intercessor, We worked with Singh Along Productions, Chris Kelly Media and director Darcy Love.
 Both Samantha (directed by Sebastian Ponton) and The Liminal (formerly titled Gift and directed by Artem Mykhailetskyi) were partnerships with Golden Elk Productions.
 The exception was Precipice, written and directed by Electronic Earth Executive Director, Sean Young – which was exclusively an Electronic Earth production.
-Young commented on collaboration by saying that,
+Young commented by saying that,

 If only you could’ve been there for the post-production process.
 We brought this project to camera just under a year ago with what we thought was a very clever opening shot.
 The shot, the second most complicated shot of the production, later got cut from the film and hit the trash can because the intended effect of it was lost when you eliminated the recognizable environment aspects when removing the background.